SzPetra/employees-python-cicd/README.md

 --git -u origin master: add remote origin(alias) repository

 More than one remote repositories can be added (named differently, for example: origin&backup).

+In GitHub there is more detailed description for commits, which is the body of the commit, should describe what happened in the commit, HEADER is just the title of it.